StanGirard/Primates-Jekyll/_help/howto.md

     web: <Your website or Profile Page>
 ```

-Don't forget to save !
+Don't forget to save it!

 ### Create a post